 A dynamic strategy that offers yield, flexibility and improved diversity.

 We believe a Multi-Asset Credit (MAC) strategy can offer higher yield while controlling risk by diversifying across different credit segments.
-While interest rates remain on an uncertain path, a MAC approach can also have low interest rate risk through the use of loans and high yield bonds with low duration.
+A MAC approach can also have low interest rate risk through the use of loans and high yield bonds with low duration.
 In addition, with volatility within financial markets becoming ever more common, we believe a flexible and reactive investment strategy will be far better placed to navigate through different market conditions.

-At its core, our MAC strategy focuses on each of the significant developed credit markets: investment grade, high yield, and leveraged loans.
-Alongside this core focus, we can allocate to emerging market credit and structured credit, should we see sufficient value.
+Our MAC Strategy has its core focus in each of the significant developed global credit markets (Investment Grade, High Yield, and Leveraged Loans) including the specialist sub-sets within these markets.
+Alongside this core focus, we can opportunistically allocate to Emerging Market Credit and Structured Credit, should we see sufficient compelling value.
 Across these markets we seek to target the most efficient use of capital using security selection, beta management and asset allocation as sources of alpha.
-This dynamic portfolio evolves, adapting to market conditions, risk premia and liquidity.
+This dynamic portfolio will evolve and adapt to market conditions, value, risk premia and liquidity.

 Given our unconstrained approach to investing, the MAC portfolio consists of our best ideas across the credit spectrum, with complete benchmark independence in asset selection.
 We fundamentally believe that constructing portfolios bottom-up, in a risk-controlled manner, ultimately leads to a better investment result.